Infinit3i/oco-buddy/README.md

 ## TODO

-- create proper quality testing
+1. highlight important sections
-- load any sessions
+2. load any sessions
-- date the sessions
+3. date the sessions
-- highlight important sections
-- automatic some scripts to work in the background
+4. automatic some scripts to work in the background
-- have the emojis work on all systems
+5. have the emojis work on all systems
+6. make readme look more professional
+7. add 30 boxes
+8. make readme more professional
+9. release on linkedin, and website

 ## Boxes